mslinn/multi-scaladoc/README.md

         Github project url for project to be documented.
 This command-line parameter overrides the SCALADOC_GIT_URL environment variable.
 ```

-If you want to repetitively generate Scaladoc and view the results locally until you are satisfied that the Scaladoc meets your standards,
-and only then commit to GitHub pages,
-specify both the `--dryRun` and `--keepAfterUse` flags.
-If you do this, you will eventually have to delete the temporary directory manually.

 ## How It Works
 The system's temporary directory is used for all steps; for Mac, Linux and Windows Subsystem for Linux this is often `/tmp`.